 Few experiences rival the feeling of gliding through the peaceful and picturesque billabongs of Kakadu National Park, checking out the crocs and birdlife, and hooking onto a barra or two.
 Book a room at Cooinda Lodge for easy access to the beautiful Yellow Water Billabong, where you can troll a lure (a hard plastic bait) or flick a soft plastic into the waterlilies at dawn or dusk, and laze by the hotel pool in the heat of the day.

 An afternoon on the beach

 There are plenty of land-based fishing spots on Darwin Harbour that are within cooee of the main street.
 Get the local lowdown from Ron and George at Fishing and Outdoor World.
 Grab a light spinning rod and a few lures and cast a line over rocky ledges for barramundi and queenfish all year round, or from gravelly beaches for whiting in the dry season.

 Drop a cooked-prawn-baited line off Stokes Hill Wharf for the chance of mackerel, golden trevally, queenfish or even a tuna.
-Fishing rod in one hand, beer in the other and a glorious sun setting over Darwin Harbour: bliss.
+With the best fishing rods for beginners in one hand, beer in the other and a glorious sun setting over Darwin Harbour: bliss.

 A seaside adventure

 On the west coast of the Top End, about 90 minutes from Darwin, you’ll find access to bluewater fishing, mud crab-filled creeks and coastal rivers pumping bait and barra out of the floodplains at Dundee.
 A local fishing guide is a must around here to avoid the sandbars and find the right spots out wide to target sailfish.